cykod/StateOfFrontEndDevelopment2013/README.md

-State of HTML5 MObile Game Development
+State of Front End Development 2013
 ======================================

 Released under the CC-BY-NC-ND License.